-Angus Gillespie states that a festival provides the planners, the participants and the audience with "renewed confidence, enthusiasm, and pride which they take back to their home communities."
-The Mosuo funeral is a planned event that becomes a reunion of family and friends, and the experience is carried home in the memory of all the participants.
-It is a homegrown, grassroots festival organized by and for a particular community.
-As part of the Qingming or "Circle-the-Mountain" festival, Mosuo families assemble yearly at the burial tree where they hang colored prayer-flags in honor of the deceased, then follow with a picnic.
-The religious idea of the Circle-the-Mountain festival is to worship ancestors as well as the natural gods.
+Angus Gillespie states that a festival provides the planners, the participants and the audience with "renewed confidence, enthusiasm, and pride which they take back to their home communities."23 The Mosuo funeral is a planned event that becomes a reunion of family and friends, and the experience is carried home in the memory of all of the participants.
+It is a homegrown, grassroots festival organised by and for a particular community.
+As part of the Qingming or "Circle-the-Mountain" festival, Mosuo families assemble yearly at the burial tree where they hang colored prayerflags in honor of the deceased, then follow with a picnic.
+The religious idea of the "Circle-the-Mountain" festival is to worship ancestors as well as the natural gods.
 Through it, individual funerals, which are one-off events, and individual people now deceased, are given a role within the regular festivities of the community as a whole.
-The relationship between the Mosuo funeral and the annual Circle-the-Mountain festival makes it clear that these funerary practices constitute aspects of a wider festival practice.
+The relationship between the Mosuo funeral and the annual "Circle-the-Mountain" festival practices constitute aspects of a wider festival practice.